KEINOS/go-totp/.github/CONTRIBUTING.md

 # CONTRIBUTING

-Any PullRequest for the better are welcome!
+Any PullRequest for the better is welcome!

 - Branch to PR: `main`
 - Issues: